beclab/Terminus/README.md

 - **Seamless anywhere access**: Access your devices from anywhere using dedicated clients for mobile, desktop, and browsers.
 - **Development tools**: Comprehensive development tools for effortless application development and porting.

-## Feature comparison
+## Comparison with other self-hosting solutions

 As an open-source sovereign cloud OS for local AI, Olares reimagines what’s possible in self-hosting.
-To help you understand how Olares stands out in the landscape, we’ve created a comparison table that highlights its features alongside those of other selfhosting solutions in the market.
+To help you understand how Olares stands out in the landscape, we’ve created a comparison table that highlights its features alongside those of other self-hosting solutions in the market.

 **Legend:**